 Orthotics: Custom-made orthotics for your golf shoes will improve posture and stabilize your feet.
 Orthotics support and correct body posture and assist with pronation control.
 If you already have daily use orthotics, you can transfer them into your golfing shoes or invest in a second pair made for your golf shoes if you are a regular on the course.

 Injury Rehabilitation: Being told to rest can be frustrating, but it important to allow foot, leg and hip injuries to heel.
-Foot related injuries which are left untreated can cause and aggravate existing conditions such as plantar fasciitis, corns and callus.
+Foot related injuries which are left unmanageed can cause and aggravate existing conditions such as plantar fasciitis, corns and callus.
 By allowing adequate healing time, your feet will strengthen.

 My FootDr Podiatrists provide suitable shoe and orthotic recommendations to golfers who spend any period on their feet.